Chart Color Schemes

 Box Hill North displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Box Hill North's dwelling structures, as per the latest Census, comprised 62.2% houses and 37.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-Compared to Melbourne metro's figures of 60.2% houses and 39.8% other dwellings respectively.
-Home ownership in Box Hill North stood at 37.7%, with mortgaged dwellings at 32.6% and rented ones at 29.7%.
-The median monthly mortgage repayment was $2,491, higher than Melbourne metro's average of $2,300.
-Median weekly rent in Box Hill North was $438, compared to Melbourne metro's $412.
-Nationally, Box Hill North's mortgage repayments were significantly higher at $2,491 versus the Australian average of $1,863.
-Rents were also substantially above the national figure of $375.
+Box Hill North's dwelling structure in its latest Census evaluation showed 62.2% houses and 37.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 60.2% houses and 39.8% other dwellings.
+Home ownership in Box Hill North was at 37.7%, with mortgaged dwellings at 32.6% and rented ones at 29.7%.
+The median monthly mortgage repayment was $2,491, higher than Melbourne metro's $2,300.
+The median weekly rent was $438, compared to Melbourne metro's $412.
+Nationally, Box Hill North's mortgage repayments were significantly higher at $2,491 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $438.

 Frequently Asked Questions - Housing